-Newcastle Partners L.P. and its affiliates, including our Chairman, Mark E.Schwarz, own or control approximately 38% of our outstanding common stock.
+Newcastle Partners L.P. and its affiliates, including our Chairman, Mark E.Schwarz, own or control more than one-third of our outstanding common stock.
 Therefore, this group may be able to exert significant influence over any matters submitted to a vote of shareholders, including the election of directors.
 As a result, other shareholders may be discouraged from proposing, or unable to pass, any initiatives requiring shareholder approval, including the election of an alternative slate of directors.